indieSoftware/INSpriteKit/README.md

 	pod 'INSpriteKit', :git => 'https://github.com/indieSoftware/INSpriteKit.git'

-or clone the repo manually and add the INSpriteKit directory to your project.

-Add the necessary frameworks mentioned in the requirements section to your project.
+or clone the repo manually, add the INSpriteKit directory to your project and add the necessary frameworks mentioned in the requirements section to your project.

 Include the INSpriteKit.h header file to get access to all additions.

+If using OS X and iOS code in the same project it may be handy to also include INSKOSBridge.h which adds some types and methods which are otherwise not available for the other OS.

-**TODO** make available through CocoaPods
+**TODO** make available through CocoaPods so this will be true:

 INSpriteKit is available through [CocoaPods](http://cocoapods.org), to install it simply add the following line to your Podfile: